Posted in Real Estate, Side Hustle Success Stories 11 Comments Advertiser Disclosure

 Next, I start running numbers on houses.
 Once I have a long enough list of potential properties, I book a trip to the target market and meet with the real estate agent to have them show me houses.
 This is crucial to get your feet on the ground and a feel for the houses and the areas.
 Even if I don’t end up making any offers, it builds a relationship with the agent and also gives you a feel for what is available at what price range.
 Then I make an offer, or two.

 Once a property is under contract, I start researching management companies.
 I reach out to a ton of them and ask for sample contracts.
-I have a set list of things I am looking for, and while I never find someone that checks every box, I look for the management company that checks the most boxes.
+I have a checklist of things I am looking for, and while I never find someone that checks every box, I look for the management company that checks the most boxes.

 Passive Income Is The Goal